rottytooth/Folders.JS/README.md

 # FOLDERS.JS

-and
+folders.js sits in the root directory.
+It works with node or in-browser, as a stand-alone Folders interpreter

+* input is a JSON file
+* folders are represented by []. [[]] is a folder containing another folder.
+* for details of Folders syntax, see http://danieltemkin.com/Esolangs/Folders

 # FOLDERS WEB-BASED EMULATOR

-The folders.js file in the root is a stand-alone interpreter for Folders, using brackets in the place of actual folders.

-In Progress
+A Windows-like emulator for FOLDERS

+_In Progress_